Sharing of Unlicensed Spectrum by Strategic Operators

 In general, let the ``usefulness'' per Hz at the vicinity of a certain frequency $f$ be $r(\gamma^i(f))$, where $r(\cdot)$ is strictly increasing (hence increasing the SINR makes the frequency more useful).
 In this paper, we also assume that the system operates in the interference-limited regime.
 In particular, $r(\cdot)$ satisfies:

 Condition \eqref{utility_property} implies that the sum utility that multiple operators extract by simultaneously sharing the same piece of spectrum with maximum transmit power is less than that can be extracted from exclusive use of the spectrum.
-A practically relevant example of $r(\cdot)$ is $r(\gamma)=\log(1+\gamma)$ where $\int_\mathcal{S} r(\gamma_t^i(f))\diff f$ is the Shannon capacity of the additive white Gaussian noise channel.
+A practically relevant example of $r(\cdot)$ is $r(\gamma)=\log(1+\gamma)$ so that $\int_\mathcal{S} r(\gamma_t^i(f))\diff f$ is the Shannon capacity of the additive white Gaussian noise channel.
 In that case, it is easy to show that if $P>1.62$, then \eqref{utility_property} is always satisfied.

-For concreteness, we introduce one specific form of the utility function.
-The utility of an operator depends on the accumulated spectrum usefulness and the traffic intensity.
-Let the utility of operator $i$ at time $t$ take the following form:
+For concreteness, we introduce a family of utility functions that depend on the accumulated spectrum usefulness and the traffic intensity.
+Let the utility of operator $i$ in slot $t$ take the following form:

-Without loss of generality, let $u(\cdot,\cdot, \cdot)$ be bounded and non-negative.
-Under orthogonal sharing, operator $i$ maximizes its utility by transmitting at peak power over its spectrum, yielding utility $\pi(w_t^i,\lambda_t^i)$, where $w_t^i$ is the bandwidth occupied by operator $i$ at time slot $t$.
+which is bounded and non-negative.
+If the spectral efficiency on occupied spectrum is homogeneous, then the integral in \eqref{def_utility} can be simplified by using the bandwidths.
+Under orthogonal sharing, operator $i$ maximizes its utility by transmitting at peak power over its spectrum, yielding utility $\pi^i(w_t^i,\lambda_t^i)$, where $w_t^i$ is the bandwidth occupied by operator $i$ in slot $t$.
 Indeed, the first argument on the right side of \eqref{def_utility} can be viewed as the effective exclusive bandwidth occupied by operator $i$ that yields the same utility.

-In this paper, we consider a class of functions $\pi$ satisfying some additional conditions: \begin{itemize} \item[a)] $\pi(x, \lambda)$ is continuous, strictly increasing and strictly concave in $x$ for every $\lambda$.
+In this paper, we consider a class of functions $\pi^i$ satisfying some additional conditions: \begin{itemize} \item[a)] $\pi^i(x, \lambda)$ is continuous, strictly increasing, and strictly concave in $x$ for every $\lambda$.
 As a consequence, the incremental utility of adding spectrum usefulness decreases as the initial amount of spectrum usefulness increases.
 Precisely, for every $x,\lambda$, and $\Delta>0$,

-\item[b)]$\pi(x, \lambda)$ is finite and strictly supermodular, that is, adding an incremental amount of spectrum usefulness yields higher improvement in the utility as the traffic increases.
+\item[b)]$\pi^i(x, \lambda)$ is finite and strictly supermodular, that is, adding an incremental amount of spectrum usefulness yields higher improvement in the utility when the traffic intensity is higher.
 Precisely, for every $x$, $\xi > \lambda$, and $\Delta>0$,

 \end{itemize}